 If it’s an all-in-one solution you’re looking for, you could consider going for a broadband plan that comes with a streaming device in the bundle, basically getting you all set up with everything you need to start streaming.
 Here’s a couple of plans we recommend.

 Without a doubt, Telstra offers the best internet + entertainment bundles in the game.
-For as low as $99/month, you get to have unlimited broadband plus the latest Telstra TV 3 to stream the hottest streaming apps including the Telstra TV Box Office.
-The Telstra Smart Modem is also included in the bundle if you stay connected for 24 months.
-If you want more out of your bundle, you can also opt to get unlimited data + Foxtel Sports HD or Movies HD for $140/month.
+For only $99/month, you get unlimited broadband plus the latest Telstra TV 3 device, supporting all major streaming apps including Telstra TV Box Office.
+A Telstra Smart Modem is also included in the bundle if you stay connected for 24 months.
+If you want more, you can opt to get unlimited data + Foxtel Sports HD or Movies HD for $140/month.

-Even better, you don’t have to purchase an unlimited internet plan to add entertainment packages.
-That’s why for as low as $84/month, you can score the 500GB plan with Telstra TV, which is a great option if the need for such a plan arises.
-The Essential plan can also be bundled with other streaming options, such as with Foxtel’s Sports HD or Movies HD packs.
+You don’t have to purchase an unlimited internet plan to bundle a streaming device.
+For $84/month, you can get Telstra’s 500GB plan with Telstra TV, a great option if you don’t stream enough to need unlimited data.
+The 500GB Data plan can also be bundled with other streaming options, such as with Foxtel’s Sports HD or Movies HD packs.

-No matter which device you choose to use, you’re going to find it rapidly becoming an integral part of your leisure time and how much you enjoy the programs you watch.
-It’s important to think about what you want from a device and the services you’re likely to spend a lot of time with, and decide accordingly.
-If you can stretch the budget to afford it, the Apple TV 4K is still one of the all-round best – although if you’ve got a collection of movies and TV shows that you’ve purchased in the Google Play ecosystem, Chromecast or an Android TV powered device may be the way to go.
+No matter which device you choose, you’re going to find it quickly becoming an integral part of your leisure time.
+It’s important to think about what you want from a device and the streaming services you’re likely to spend a lot of time with, and decide accordingly.
+If you can stretch the budget to afford it, the Apple TV 4K is still one of the all-round best – although if you’ve got a collection of movies and TV shows that you’ve purchased in the Google Play ecosystem, a Chromecast or an Android TV powered device may be the way to go.